unlp-workshop/unlp-2024-shared-task/README.md

 To ensure fair competition with reproducible results, please adhere to the following limitations:

-1. Only LLMs with open weights such as Llama-2, Mistral, Phi-2, etc. are allowed for the shared task.
+1. Only LLMs with open weights such as Llama 2, Mistral, Phi-2, Aya 101, etc. are allowed for the shared task.

 2. The model should be able to run on GPU with 16GB VRAM and CUDA